Watch This Episode of MwahTV About marketing for your small business in 2020

 S: Yep, absolutely.
-So, my background’s in business psychology.
-Bringing that into a social media world means I’m just much more laser focused on things like who’s your audience and how to speak to them as people, because at the end of the day that’s what social media is about.
-It’s people to people, it’s not business to people.
-I look at things like a companies’ personality or I call it a brand-onality.
-It’s what’s the personality of your brand, that personifies your brand, that makes it a person that people can build a relationship with, as opposed to just spouting out sales message after sales message, after sales message, that people switch off from straightaway.
-They’re not bothered about sales.
+So, my background's in business psychology.
+Bringing that into a social media world means I'm just much more laser-focused on things like who's your audience and how to speak to them as people because, at the end of the day, that's what social media is about.
+It's people to people, it's not business to people.
+I look at things like a company's personality or I call it a brand-onality.
+It's what's the personality of your brand, that personifies your brand, that makes it a person that people can build a relationship with, as opposed to just spouting out sales message after sales message, after sales message, that people switch off from straightaway.
+They're not bothered about sales.

-L: Or like a random vision statement, you can’t relate to that.
+L: Like a random vision statement, you can't relate to that.

-S: You can’t, exactly.
-That’s what I focus on a lot with my clients is, how can you get your audience to care about you, how can you get them to build a relationship with you, how can you give them something through your social media that draws them to you, so when you have got an offer, that they go, “I 100 percent have to buy that from you, “because I believe in your business so much.”
-As opposed to if you’re just putting sales, after sales, after sales post, you’re actually switching them off, you’re not engaging them.
-So I focus a lot on how do we engage them with your post.
-And also make approximately at least 80 percent of your social media posts have zero sales involved.
+S: You can't, exactly.
+That's what I focus on a lot with my clients is, how can you get your audience to care about you, how can you get them to build a relationship with you, how can you give them something through your social media that draws them to you, so when you have got an offer, that they go, "I 100 per cent have to buy that from you, "because I believe in your business so much."
+As opposed to if you're putting sales, after-sales, after-sales post, you're actually switching them off, you're not engaging them.
+So I focus a lot on how we engage them with your post.
+And also make approximately at least 80 per cent of your social media posts have zero sales involved.

-L: So it’s just about teaching with the personality instead?
-This is who we are, this is what we stand for, in the language that you want to be the personality.
-That’s cool!
+L: So it's just about teaching with the personality instead?
+This is who we are, what we stand for, in the language you want to be the personality.
+That's cool!

 L: How do you feel about the A.I. stuff?
-If people implemented a bot, for instance, to help them reduce the amount of inbox messages on Facebook.
+If people implemented a bot, for instance, to help them reduce the number of inbox messages on Facebook.
 How do you get around that?

-S: I think it’s okay because when you use a bot, you still input the language that you use for that bot, so even though it’s a bot, it’s not robotic because you use your language.
-You say, okay I want the bot to say this, so you type out in your own language or say it in your own language.
-Or you can incorporate video into that, so you can have the bot send them a video of you, or a picture.
-You can still involve elements of people into it.
+S: I think it's okay because when you use a bot, you still input the language that you use for that bot, so even though it's a bot, it's not robotic because you use your language.
+You say, okay I want the bot to say this, so you type out in your own language or display it in your own language.
+Or you can incorporate video into that, so the bot can send them a video of you or a picture.
+You can still involve elements of people in it.